CareMessagePlatform/jasmine-styleguide/README.md

 ### Speak Human

 Label your test suites (`describe` blocks) and specs (`it` blocks) in a way that clearly conveys the intention of each unit test.
 Note that the name of each test is the title of its `it` preceded by all its parent `describe` names.
+Favor assertive verbs and avoid ones like "should."

 #### Why?